 From Hokitika, the drive to Franz Joseph is slightly under two hours with quick stops at popular lakes like Lake Mahinapua, Lake Ianthe and Lake Mapourika (closest to Franz Joseph).
 Each lake is a quick walk from the car park so if the weather’s clear, you’ll catch a nice reflection view from the edge of the lake.

-Accommodation: Fox Glacier Inn and Pod Hostel — NZ$24/pax in a four-bed dorm.
-Fox Glacier is a lot more quiet than Franz Joseph but we picked this because it was just a three-minute walk to our heli hike experience the next day.
+Accommodation: Fox Glacier Lodge — S$97.46/night in a one-bedroom studio.
+Fox Glacier is a lot more quiet than Franz Joseph but we picked this because it was just a five-minute walk to our heli hike experience the next day.
 Common kitchens are available but central heating isn’t that great so the common areas can feel quite cold.

 Day 9: Fox Glacier – Wanaka (Via Haast)